FloatingArrayDesign/MoorDyn/docs/coupling.rst

     end program main

 It is again very similar to the C code, although the functions have a different prefix.
-On top of that, all the objects (the simulator, the connections, the lines...) take the type type(c_ptr), from the iso_c_binding module.
+On top of that, all the objects (the simulator, the points, the lines...) take the type type(c_ptr), from the iso_c_binding module.
 The rest of differences are just caused by the language.